-A senior councillor is urging home owners and private tenants in Stafford Borough to take action now to ensure they stay warm and healthy this winter.
+A senior councillor is urging home owners and private tenants in Stafford Borough to take action now to ensure they take full advantage of government help before the current ECO scheme closes in September 2018.
 Stafford Borough Council has teamed up with local energy charity Marches Energy Agency to increase the number of people who could get help to make their homes warmer.

 The criteria for people who may be able to get financial assistance have been widened and Councillor Jeremy Pert, Cabinet Member for Communities (pictured), said he wants to see the money being used to help local people.The national pot can be used for a range of home improvements such as loft or cavity wall insulations, improving heating systems or other energy efficient measures